-ILNAS (Institut luxembourgeois de la normalisation, de l'accréditation, de la sécurité et qualité des produits et services) is a public administration under the authority of the Minister of the Economy of the Grand Duchy of Luxembourg.
+ILNAS (Institut luxembourgeois de la normalisation, de l'accréditation, de la sécurité et qualité des produits et services) is a public administration under the authority of the Minister of the Economy, SME, Energy and Tourism of the Grand Duchy of Luxembourg.
 Founded in 2008, ILNAS represents a network of competencies relating to quality, safety and conformity of products and services (see Figure 2), and its mission is to support national competitiveness.
 One of ILNAS' missions is to promote technical standardization.
 As such, it is the Grand Duchy's National Standards Body.
-ILNAS organizes its standardization work according to the 2020-2030 national standardization strategy, and associated ICT, Construction, and Aerospace national technical standardization policies.
+ILNAS organizes its standardization work according to the Luxembourg Standardization Strategy 2020-2030, and associated ICT, Construction, Aerospace, CASCO and Sustainable Development national technical standardization policies.

-Figure 2: Main competences of ILNAS
+Figure 2: The departments of ILNAS

-Overall, the objectives are to raise awareness on the use of technical standards, promote active participation in the development and publication of standards drafts, enhance Luxembourg's international visibility in standardization, and develop strong links between standardization, scientific research and education.
+Overall, the objectives are to make standards available to the national market, raise awareness on the use of technical standards, promote active participation in the development and publication of standards drafts, enhance Luxembourg's international visibility in standardization, and develop strong links between standardization, scientific research and education.